AWilliams17/PasteMate/README.md

 * Paste Submission, Editing, Deletion, Collaboration (although collaboration will be a while), Expiration, Protection (passwords, encryption)

-# What else is used here
+# What is used here
--Bootstrap 4 with the Slate theme from Bootswatch (https://bootswatch.com/slate/) -SQLAlchemy
+-Bootstrap 4 with the Slate theme from Bootswatch (https://bootswatch.com/slate/)
+-SQLAlchemy
 -Vue.JS
+-Flask w/ Flask-Restful + Flask-SqlAlchemy + Flask-Wtforms + Wtforms-Json

 # Client Setup
 ``` bash